dalenewman/Transformalize.Provider.MySql/README.md

 ### Notes

-- Tested with MariaDb 10.2
+- Tested with MySql 8
-- You have to provider `user` and `password`
+- You have to make a database called "junk" and provide `user` and `password`